degdigital/skeletor/README.md

   ...
 }
 ```
-At build time, this `bundles` array gets populated with bundle objects, one for each bundle defined in the `js.bundles.items` configuration setting in the Gruntfile.
+At build time, this `bundles` array gets populated with bundle objects, one for each bundle defined in the `js.bundles.items` configuration setting in `project-config.js`.
 These bundle objects contain information about the feature tests needed for each bundle.
 These feature tests are references to the `testDefs` object.

 At runtime, the bundleHelper script will iterate through each bundle object and run the specified feature tests on the client's browser.
 The script will then generate a bundle filename based on the failed feature tests.
 The final step is to intercept the loading of the bundle by the client browser and instead load the conditional build of the bundle.
 * If you are using SystemJS bundles, the [SystemJS map configuration option](https://github.com/systemjs/systemjs/blob/master/docs/config-api.md#map) is used to tell the module loader to load the conditional build of the bundle rather than the default build
 * If you are using self-executing bundles, SystemJS's map option isn't available.
 Instead, the bundleHelper script provides a `loadBundle` method that accepts a bundle name and loads the conditional build of the bundle.

-The bundleHelper script is automatically concatenated to the SystemJS `config.js` script.
+The `bundleHelper.js` and `polyfillTests.js` files are automatically concatenated to the SystemJS `config.js` file during builds and exports.
 If you are using self-executing bundles, you will instead need to load the `bundleHelper.js` script directly and then load bundles using the `bundleHelper.loadBundle` method.

 #### Adding Polyfills
 Adding a new polyfill to your project is a three-step process:
 1. Add the polyfill script to the `js/polyfills/` directory
-2. Add the polyfill test to the `testDefs` object in the `bundleHelper.js` script.
-Make sure the test name matches the filename (minus the `.js` extension) of your polyfill script
+2. Add the polyfill test to the `polyfillTests` object in the `polyfillTests.js` script as a function.
+Make sure the test function name matches the filename (minus the `.js` extension) of your polyfill script
-3. Add a reference to the polyfill in the appropriate `bundle.polyfills` setting in the Gruntfile
+3. Add a reference to the polyfill in the appropriate `bundle.polyfills` setting in `project-config.js`